bgctw/REddyProc/vignettes/useCase.md

 the uStar distribution.
 They require to specify a uStar-threshold for each season and a suffix to distinguish the outputs related to different thresholds.

-Here, we decide to use the same annually aggregated uStar threshold estimate in each season within a year.
+For this example of an evergreen forest site, we choose to use the same annually aggregated uStar threshold estimate in each season within a year.
 Further, we store the column names from the estimation result to variable `uStarSuffixes`, in order to distinguish generated columns.